tpbnick/docs/docs/py-lists.md

 A Ducati is too expensive for me.
 ```

-??? warning "Note on `remove()`"
+??? warning "Note on `#!py remove()`"
 	The `remove()` method deletes only the first occurrence of the value you specify.
 If there’s a possibility the value appears more than once in the list, you’ll need to use a loop to make sure all occurrences of the value are removed.

 ### Organizing a List

 Often, your lists will be created in an unpredictable order, because you can't always control the order in which your users provide their data.
 Although this is unavoidable in most circumstances, you'll frequently want to present your information in a particular order.
 Sometimes you'll want to preserve the original order of your list, and other times you'll want to change the original order.
 Python provides a number of different ways to organize your lists, depending on the situation.

-#### Sorting a List Permanently with the `sort()` Method
+#### Sorting a List Permanently with the `#!py sort()` Method

-Python's `sort()` method makes it relatively easy to sort a list.
+Python's `#!py sort()` method makes it relatively easy to sort a list.
 Imagine we have a list of cars and want to change the order of the list to store them alphabetically.
 To keep the task simple, let's assume that all the values in the list are lowercase:

 ```py linenums="1"
 cars = ['bmw', 'audi', 'toyota', 'subaru'] cars.sort() print(cars)
 ```
-The `sort()` method, shown above changes the order of the list permanently.
+The `#!py sort()` method, shown above changes the order of the list permanently.
 The cars are now in alphabetical order, and we can never revert to the original order:

 ```
 ['audi', 'bmw', 'subaru', 'toyota']
 ```
-You can also sort this list in reverse alphabetical order by passing the argument `reverse=True` to the `sort()` method.
+You can also sort this list in reverse alphabetical order by passing the argument `#!py reverse=True` to the `#!py sort()` method.
 The following example sorts the list of cars in reverse alphabetical order:

 ```py linenums="1"
 cars = ['bmw', 'audi', 'toyota', 'subaru']